-Fire pails of 10-quart or 12-quart capacity made of galvanized iron or steel stock at least No. 24 USS gage, with flat bottom welded in place or otherwise suitably reinforced, furnished with stamped ears welded in place and strong wire bail and with loose-fitting metal cover to exclude debris and retard evaporation; or casks and drums, preferably with covers, with proper complement of standard fire pails located therein or nearby; or bucket tanks containing largest size fire pail commensurate with capacity; extinguishing agent used is water or an antifreezing solution.
+Standard fire pails shall be made of galvanized iron or steel stock of at least No. 24 USS gage, with flat bottom welded in place or otherwise suitably reinforced, furnished with stamped ears welded in place and with strong wire bail and loose-fitting metal cover to exclude debris and retard evaporation.